BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 * **GetData.R** : Extract some Swiss bluechips's daily stock prices from yahoo finance and create the datasets.
 * **BlackLittermanOnSwissPortfolio.m** : Following predefined specific views on the Swiss market (detailed below), the associated Optimal Black-Litterman allocation is computed as well as several figures.

 * **Main.m** : Generalisation of the former code.
-Applies the Black-litterman asset allocation model following the user input (Matrix P, Q, Omega) under a scalable number of relatives or absolutes views on the market.
+Applies the Black-litterman asset allocation model following the user input (Matrix P, Q, Omega) under a scalable number of relatives and/or absolutes views on the market.

 # Introduction